 Networks: Contribute and identify targets

-National SAON organisations: National/regional offices must be established within 2018.
+National SAON organisations: National/regional nodes must be established within 2018.
 Should nominate experts and contribute to the implementation

-Relationship with international/other organisations: Important messages to get support from others, multiple outings of the same message.
-UN agencies …
+Relationship with international/other organisations: Statements of support of the importance of the activities of SAON.
+Could involve in-kind support.

 Involvement of Permanent Participants/Indigenous organisations; Indigenous/Local knowledge: PP’s will have experts in the task force